 If you are following a recipe for a dough that has high hydration like ciabatta, then the dough will look wetter and will stick to the sides of the bread pan as it is being kneaded.
-So, don’t confuse a high hydration dough with one that has too much wet ingredients.
+So, don’t confuse a high-hydration dough with one that has too many wet ingredients.

 The key is to find the perfect balance of wet and dry ingredients.
 Too much of either one can result in sub-par bread.